 As a research centre CREST has also expanded significantly in the areas of science studies being increasingly commissioned by the then Department of Science and Technology, the Academy of Science of South Africa, the Council for Higher Education, the Department of Higher Education and Training, USAf, NRF and other agencies to conduct science and innovation policy studies.

-Since 1 April 2014, CREST has been host to the DSI-NRF Centre of Excellence in Scientometrics and Science, Technology and Innovation Policy (SciSTIP) and since 1 January 2015 also of the SARCHI Chair in Science Communication (SciCOM).
+Since 1 April 2014, CREST has been host to the DSI-NRF Centre of Excellence in Scientometrics and Science, Technology and Innovation Policy (SciSTIP).
+In addition, CREST hosted the South African Research Chair in Science Communication (SciCOM) from 1 January 2015 to 31 January 2023.